search icon

 Creating a unique and memorable company logo is a compelling, time-consuming task.
 With that said, it’s only logical that you want to protect your design from unlawful use by trademarking it.
-In this guide, we’re going to break down why you should register a trademark for your emblem and how you can do that step by step.
+In this guide, we’re going to break down why you may want to register a trademark for your emblem and how you can do that step by step.

 What is a trademark?

-The United States Patent and Trademark Office (USPTO) offers the following definition of a trademark: “A trademark can be any word, phrase, symbol, design, or a combination thereof that identifies your goods and services.
+The United States Patent and Trademark Office (USPTO) offers the following definition of a trademark: “A trademark can be any word, phrase, symbol, design, or a combination of these things that identifies your goods or services.
 It’s how customers recognize you in the marketplace and distinguish you from your competitors.”

 Copyright Trademark Protect